-Our bachelor's degree in mathematics provides our students with analytical and logical training necessary for many diverse professions.
+Our bachelor's degree in mathematics provides students with analytical and logical training necessary for diverse professions.
 You will find that your skills in quantitative reasoning are in wide demand, needed for many different career positions, very few of which have “mathematics” in the job title.

 - Operations research

 Computer programming generates a wealth of mathematical problems: in logic, combinatorics, number theory, algebra, differential equations, and numerical analysis

 Mathematics majors are frequently accepted into professional schools: medical, law, along with graduate programs in mathematics, physics, economics, business, education, statistics and computer science.
 Preparation in these graduate programs may lead to careers in academia or in business, industry or government sectors.